tarrlab/DICOM/README.md

-# Matlab Scripts - utility scripts for Matlab use

-## DICOM
-Matlab scripts for interacting with [DICOM](https://en.wikipedia.org/wiki/DICOM) files.

-### renameDicomSeries
-Takes as parameter the name of a directory containing sub-directories of DICOM files (each sub-directory representing the output of one series).
-Reads the 'SeriesDescription' field from the metadata of the first file in each sub-directory, copies contents of each sub-directory into new directory with the name of the series, and outputs a master log file with information about each series found.

 ## ExpToolbox
 A random collection of routines written by Michael Tarr to work with [Psychtoolbox](psychtoolbox.org).
 The key routine is readdata which makes reading in text files somewhat less painful.
 Now includes an improved readdata routine (v 1.3).